Statistical and Computational Guarantees for Influence Diagnostics: MOST INFLUENTIAL DATA SUBSETS

 of the superquantile where $(\cdot)_+ = \max\{\cdot, 0\}$.
 We analyze the convergence of $\Phi\big(\phi_n(Z_{1:n}), \eta\big)$ to $\Phi(\phi(Z), \eta)$ for fixed $\eta$ using the same techniques as \Cref{thm:if-stat-main}.
 Then, we construct an $\eps$-net so the bound holds for all $\eta$, including the minimizer.
 The full proof is given in \Cref{sec:a:subset-if}.

-\paragraph{Related work.} Influence functions or curves have originally been proposed by~\citet{hampel1974influence}, partly motivated by \citet{jaeckel1972infinitesimal} and his ``infinitesimal jackknife''. \citet{cook} showed that the influence function can be computed using inverse Hessian gradient products.
+\paragraph{Related Work.} Influence functions or curves have originally been proposed by~\citet{hampel1974influence}, and partly motivated by \citet{jaeckel1972infinitesimal}'s ``infinitesimal jackknife''. \citet{cook} showed that the influence function can be computed using inverse Hessian gradient products.
 Recent works on influence functions include~\cite{cook1986assessment,hadi1995unifying,zhu2004diagnostic,ma2014statistical,zhao2019multiple}.
 The theoretical statistical analysis has mostly focused on large-sample asymptotics hence in small dimensions, and we refer to the recent work~\cite{marco} for a comprehensive survey.

-Efficiently computing influence functions, or related inverse-Hessian-vector products quantities, has received attention recently in the context of the training of deep neural networks using natural gradient or Newton-like algorithms~\cite{curveball}.
-Specifically on influence functions, stochastic convex optimization algorithms~\cite{lissa}, conjugate gradient methods~\cite{saad2003iterative} and low-rank variants~\cite{arnoldi} have been applied.
-The recent discovery of linear convergence for variance reduced optimization algorithms makes them potentially competitive for the efficient computation of influence functions.
+Efficiently computing influence functions, or related inverse-Hessian-vector products, has received attention recently in the context of the training of deep neural networks using natural gradient or Newton-like algorithms~\cite{curveball}.
+Specifically, on influence functions, stochastic convex optimization algorithms~\cite{lissa}, conjugate gradient methods~\cite{saad2003iterative}, and low-rank variants~\cite{arnoldi} have been applied.
+The recent discovery of linear convergence for variance-reduced optimization algorithms makes them potentially competitive for the efficient computation of influence functions.